 If you’re here to answer the question of what happens to all your content when you get a new Fire, or when your Fire is lost or stolen, see my post Managing Your Kindle Content: Cloud vs. Device, Deleting and Storing Content.
 Relax: you will not have to re-purchase all your stuff.
 See the post for full details.

-This is a reprint of a post I originally wrote for Kindle Fire on Kindle Nation Daily, and it is reprinted here in its entirety with that site’s permission.
+What follows is a reprint of a post I originally wrote for Kindle Fire on Kindle Nation Daily, plus a few subsequent updates I’ve made, where indicated.
+It is reprinted here in its entirety with that site’s permission.

 When your Fire starts acting hinky, as mine did a couple months back, sometimes there’s nothing for it but to do a “factory reset”.
 This post is about how to tell when it’s necessary, how to do it, and how to preserve as much of your Fire’s content as possible in the process.

 Doing a factory reset on your Kindle Fire basically puts its operating software right back to where it was after its most recent software update from Amazon, and wipes part of its memory clean.
 Doing a factory reset should not be your go-to solution for any problem you’re having with your Fire, because it has the potential to wipe all your app, movie, ebook and other data.
 When that happens, you lose all progress in games you were playing, the Fire no longer “remembers” where you left off in a movie you were watching, et cetera.

 Thanks to Whispersync and Whispersync for Voice, bookmarks, notes and the spot you left off reading in a Kindle book or Audible audiobook are all stored in Amazon’s Cloud and should be restored when you re-download the Kindle book or Audible audiobook.
 Should is the active word there, because it’s possible that, due to technical problems with your Fire, the most recent data about these items hasn’t been sent to the Cloud.